Content updated on April 21, 2020

 What is the fine amount for the first and second offense?
 Is the penalty per infraction?
 Fines begin for residential sales at $5,000 for the first offence and there are provisions for that to escalate to $7,500 and $10,000 for repeat offenses.
 For rentals, it is $500, $750 and $1000.
 The fine is per property found in violation.

 Why are these fines so high?
 The fee is designed to assure compliance, as a lighter fee could potentially be seen as the cost of doing business.
 If you are not trying to actively hide listing from other agents or from certain buyers, then this policy will have no effect on you.
-However, in just the past few months we have become aware of nearly 1,000 listings that were actively being hidden from agents and their clients, agents who have all agreed to cooperate with you.
 The intent of this policy is to decrease pocket listings.

 How are you monitoring and enforcing this policy?
 We use a variety of techniques to monitor the policy.
 There are a number of ways that we may become aware of a listing that seems like it is being hidden from other agents, or certain buyers or certain types of buyers, in much the same way one might investigate fair housing violations.
 Any property thought to be in violation will be reviewed, and the agent contacted.
 The policy is enforced through the same outreach methods used for other policy violations: letters of warning issued with a time period to allow for compliance.
 We follow all the same procedures for any other violation that is enforced by fines, including escalation of penalties for repeat violations.

 What effect will this have on “Coming Soon” listings?
 The Coming Soon status is available while you are pre-marketing a property.
 Listings cannot be shown in the Coming Soon status.
-However, Days on Market will not accumulate in this status.
+However, marketing can begin and Days on Market will not accumulate in this status.

 How does this new policy deal with Office Exclusives and private listings?
 The policy allows for Office Exclusives, or private listings, on the condition that they are marketed through internal office networks, but not publicly to other agents (Bright subscribers) outside of their brokerage firm or publicly to consumers.
 This would be used, for example, for private sales and other situations where the seller has requested that their property not be listed in the MLS for privacy reasons.